Fannin County, Texas: Education

+Additionally, nearby Grayson College, Paris Junior College, and East Texas A&M University provide postsecondary education in the area.

+As per the Texas Education Code, Grayson College's service area includes parts of the county in these ISDs: Bonham, Dodd City, Ector, Leonard, Sam Rayburn, Savoy, Trenton, Whitewright, and Wolfe City.
+The Fannindel ISD portion and the Honey Grove ISD portion are in the service area of Paris Junior College.
+The code does not specify a community college for the Blue Ridge ISD and North Lamar ISD areas.

 Politics

-Once a Democratic stronghold for decades, Fannin County has shifted heavily toward the Republican Party since the 1990s.
-As a sign of this trend, Republican candidates for President have won an ever-increasing share of the vote in each of the seven presidential elections, starting in 1996.
+Once a Democratic stronghold for decades (in large part as it was the home of longtime United States Speaker of the House Sam Rayburn), Fannin County has shifted heavily toward the Republican Party since the 1990s.
+As a sign of this trend, Republican candidates for president have won an ever-increasing share of the vote in each of the seven presidential elections, starting in 1996.